 Affirmation with Modification 15.4: The Working Group affirms the principle of cost recovery reflected in the 2012 Applicant Guidebook: "The gTLD evaluation fee is set to recover costs associated with the new gTLD program.
 The fee is set to ensure that the program is fully funded and revenue neutral and is not subsidized by existing contributions from ICANN funding sources, including generic TLD registries and registrars, ccTLD contributions and RIR contributions."
-This affirmation is modified by the below implementation guidance.

-Implementation Guidance 15.5: For the next application round and each subsequent round, an assessment should take place prior to each round to estimate the application fee that would be necessary to achieve cost recovery.
+For the next application round and each subsequent round, an assessment must take place prior to each round to estimate the application fee that would be necessary to achieve cost recovery.
 In the event that the estimated application fee, based on the revenue neutral principle, falls below a predetermined threshold amount (i.e., the application fee floor), the actual application fee should be set at that higher application fee floor instead.

-Implementation Guidance 15.6: The development of the application fee should be fully transparent with all cost assumptions explained and documented.
+The development of the application fee must be fully transparent with all cost assumptions explained and documented.

-Recommendation 15.7: In managing funds for the New gTLD Program, ICANN must have a plan in place for managing any excess fees collected or budget shortfalls experienced.
+In managing funds for the New gTLD Program, ICANN must have a plan in place for managing any excess fees collected or budget shortfalls experienced.
 The plan for the management and disbursement of excess fees, if applicable, must be communicated in advance of accepting applications and collecting fees for subsequent procedures.
 The implementation guidance below describes in more detail how this should be accomplished.